geogardenclub/geogardenclub_ai_playground/README.md

 ## Structure

-Once the app was working, I refactored the single main.dart file into a set of files in order to more clearly indicate its structure:
+Once the app was working, I refactored the single main.dart file into a set of files in order to more clearly indicate its structure.
+The top-level files are:

 * main.dart:  Runs FirebaseVertexAiExample.
 * FirebaseVertexAiExample.dart: Creates a MaterialApp that displays a ChatScreen.
-* ChatScreen: Creates a Scaffold that displays a ChatWidget.
+* ChatScreen: Takes a prompt from the user,passes it to the AI model, and displays the response.

-* ChatWidget: This is where the magic happens.
-Takes a prompt from the user and passes it to the AI model.
-Results are displayed using MessageWidget.
+ChatScreen is implemented using the following components:
 * MessageWidget: Displays the prompt from the user and the results from the AI in the ChatWidget window.
-* ExchangeRateTool: This file illustrates how to connect the AI to an external API.
+* ExchangeRateTool: A mockup of an external API that returns exchange rates, packaged as a Gemini "tool".

 ## Usage